MicrosoftDocs/power-platform/power-platform/admin/cleanup-asyncoperationbase-table.md

 :::image type="content" source="media/bulk-deletion-job-duration.png" alt-text="Set duration of bulk deletion job.":::

-## Priority Bulk Delete jobs for asyncoperation
+## Priority-based bulk delete jobs for asyncoperation

-To Unblock customer with huge asyncoperation size, We recently introduced **Priority Based Bulk Delete** Feature for asyncoperation cleanup.
-This feature will be available out of the box for all organizations by End of July 2024.
+To unblock customers that have significant asyncoperation size, we introduced a **priority-based bulk delete** feature for asyncoperation cleanup.
+This feature is available, by default, for all organizations at the end of July 2024.
 Here are some key points to note:

-- Bulk Delete Priority applies only to Newly Created Non-Recurring Bulk Delete jobs for entity asyncoperation.
+- Bulk delete priority applies only to newly created non-recurring bulk delete jobs for entity asyncoperation.
-- To maximize effectiveness of this feature and get optimal job performance: Create jobs with varying filter conditions, such as jobs with different date ranges, system job types, status codes, or any other criteria.
+- To maximize effectiveness of this feature and get optimal job performance, create jobs with varying filter conditions, such as jobs with different date ranges, system job types, status codes, or any other criteria.
-- Organizations can create up to **5 priority jobs**.
-Post that, new jobs will be created with default preference.
+- Organizations can create up to five priority jobs.
+After those jobs have been created, new jobs are created with default preference.
 - Regardless of the number of non-asyncoperation entity jobs in the queue, one asyncoperation job can always be created with priority.
-- There is no change with respect to Bulk Delete job creation steps.
+- There is no change with respect to bulk delete job creation steps.

 ## Best practices for designing workflows